jeanslack/Videomass/features.md

 - Media file info (from FFprobe) and streams analyzer (from volumedetect).
 - Shows the estimated time of arrival during encodings.
 - Concatenate, merge media files losslessly.
-- Create videos from still images (multiple images are also supported) and optionally include an audio file.
+- Create Slideshows.
 - Extract images from video.
 - Ability to switch between different FFmpeg builds.
 - Has useful graphical tools for evaluating the supported features of a specific FFmpeg build.
 - Audio stream mapping using selectable indexes.
-- You can set both audio and video to copy when you just want to convert formats.
+- You can set both audio and video to copy when you just want to convert formats (lossless process).
 - Timeline editor to slice time segments or trim the duration of your media even without re-encoding and therefore without loss of quality.
 - It has GUI video filters such as: